-(C) All results that exceed any maximum contaminant level specified in rule 3745-81-11 , 3745-81-12 , or 3745-81-15 of the Administrative Code, and all resample results to confirm MCL exceedances, shall be reported to the director electronically via a method acceptable to the director and to the public water systems by fax, electronically via a method acceptable to the director, or by overnight mail delivery by no later than the end of the next business day after the result was obtained.
+(C) All results at or above any maximum contaminant level specified in rule 3745-81-11, 3745-81-12, or 3745-81-15 of the Administrative Code, and all resample results to confirm MCL exceedances, shall be reported to the director electronically via a method acceptable to the director, and to the public water systems by fax, electronically via a method acceptable to the director, or by overnight mail delivery by no later than the end of the next business day after the result was obtained.

 (E) The director may establish reporting limits for any approved analytical method for contaminants listed in Chapter 3745-81 of the Administrative Code.
 Laboratories shall report analytical results in accordance with the reporting limits established in appendix B to rule 3745-89-03 of the Administrative Code.

-(F) Failure by a laboratory to file appropriate, complete, correct, and timely reports of analytical results required by this rule may be considered by the director as failure to meet an acceptable level of performance and as failure to successfully meet the requirements for renewal of its laboratory certification(s).
+(F) Failure by a laboratory to file appropriate, complete, correct, and timely reports of analytical results required by this rule may be considered by the director as failure to meet an acceptable level of performance and as failure to successfully meet the requirements for renewal of a laboratory certification.
+Out of state laboratories and in state facilities that fail to meet the requirements of this rule may be removed from the list of acceptable analytical laboratories and reporting facilities by the director.

 Promulgated Under: 119.03